adrienpacifico/EZpandas/README.md

 ```def read_feather(df, path):
      return pd.read_feather().set_index('index')
 ```
+#### EZ_to_feather
+- reset_index , drop index if it has no name, register it as EZ_index_feather_column_name if is has a name (e.g. from a groupby)
+- transform columns to string if a column is an int (or something else)
+- remove duplicates columns that has the same name if they are the same ; rename colum_name , column_name_x, column_name_y, etc if they are not the same.
+- Default option to test if the recorded feather can be read after recording it
+#### EZ_read_feather
+- read feather file, and set the index if there is a column named EZ_index_feather_name

 #### Selection of the options
 We could have a dictionary that set all features. e.g.